-contingent Usually, an obligation of the acquirer to transfer additional assets or consideration usually, an obligation of the acquirer to transfer additional assets or equity interests to the former owners of an acquiree as part of the equity interests to the former owners of an acquiree as part of the exchange for control of the acquiree if specified future events occur or conditions are met.
+contingent Usually, an obligation of the acquirer to transfer additional assets or equity interests to the former owners of an acquiree as part of the exchange for owners of an acquiree as part of the exchange for control of the acquiree if specified future events occur or conditions are met.
 However, contingent consideration also may give the acquirer the right to the return of previously transferred consideration if specified conditions are met.